On the stabilisation of locked tearing modes in ITER and other large tokamaks: Envisioned stabilisation scenarios and implications of recent findings

-However, islands in ITER are now predicted to lock more quickly than previously thought, and, as will be discussed below, this impacts the power requirements for RM stabilisation for both continuous and modulated RF.
+In addition to the issue of broadening, islands in ITER are now predicted to lock more quickly than previously thought, and, as will be discussed below, this impacts the power requirements for RM stabilisation for both continuous and modulated RF.
 The revised estimate of the locking time has emerged from an analysis of the effect of the test blanket modules, which has also found a critical island width for slowing of about 5 cm \cite{la_haye_effect_2017}.
 Islands above the critical width will continue to slow until they lock.
 Modulated RF can only be used when the island width is above the detection threshold, because it requires knowledge of the island phase.
-A concern is that, if the critical island width is found to be less than the detection threshold in ITER, it will not be possible to use modulated ECCD to prevent the island from locking.
+One concern is that, if the critical island width is found to be less than the detection threshold in ITER, it will not be possible to use modulated ECCD to prevent the island from locking.

+The reduced width at locking in ITER is a common feature of envisioned large tokamaks, due to the low plasma rotation.
+Indeed, compared to contemporary medium-sized devices where the rotation is mostly due to neutral beam injection, the inertia is substantially increased, while the torque is, at best, only marginally increased.
+In an ignited device, the neutral beam torque may be entirely absent.
+Although some intrinsic rotation may still be present, it is expected to remain modest in large tokamaks.
+A predicted scaling of the intrinsic rotation is $\omega_\mathrm{intr.} \sim c^2 T_e / e I R$, with the speed of light $c$, electron temperature $T_e$, elementary charge $e$, plasma current $I$ and major radius $R$ \cite{parra_scaling_2012}, generally leading to smaller intrinsic rotation frequencies for large tokamaks due to the increased $I$ and $R$.

-A particularly serious drawback for modulated ECCD is that the threshold island width for triggering NTMs in ITER is expected to be smaller than the island detection threshold \cite{hender_chapter_2007}.
-That implies that modulated ECCD will not be capable of shrinking the island below the marginal stability width, and must remain on throughout the shot to prevent the island from growing, reducing the fusion gain, $Q$.
+A particularly serious drawback for modulated ECCD is that the threshold island width for triggering NTMs in ITER is expected to be smaller than the island detection threshold \cite{hender_chapter_2007}, and therefore smaller than the threshold width for the diagnostics to accurately follow the island phase.
+That implies that modulated ECCD will not be capable of shrinking the island below the marginal stability width, and must remain on throughout the shot to prevent the island from growing, reducing the fusion gain $Q$.
 For the application of continuous, rather than modulated, ECCD, it has been argued that, even for significantly smaller deposition broadening factors than are currently being predicted, it is advantageous to apply power preemptively \cite{poli_electron_2018}.
 Again, having the power on throughout the shot would reduce $Q$.